jepler/wwvbpy/README.md

 that should remain true for the next few centuries, until the length of the day is 100ms less than 86400 seconds)

 # Testing wwvbgen

-A set of test timecodes, generated with another WWVB timecode generator, are in tests/.
+A set of test timecodes, generated with [another WWVB timecode generator](http://www.leapsecond.com/notes/wwvb2.htm), are in tests/.
 To run the automatic self test (which does not use or test IERS DUT1 data), `python wwvbtest.py`.

+A script `testls.py` prints all leap seconds represented in `iersdata.py`.
+Verification of this data is manual.